Mark of A Woman

 Partners

-We are grateful for the support of Arts Council England, Battersea Arts Centre, Auckland Arts Festival, Pavilion Dance South West, Paul Hamlyn Foundation, Southbank Centre, The Place, and Welcome Collection in the development and touring of Mark of a Woman.
+We are grateful for the support of Arts Council England, Battersea Arts Centre, Auckland Arts Festival, Pavilion Dance South West, Paul Hamlyn Foundation, Southbank Centre, The Place, and Welcome Collection in the development and touring of Mark of A Woman.

 This production is part of our #BeyondTO Series 2026!